-First we will prove that the highest $ k-1 $ rows are filled with zeroes and the row below that with ones, or equivalently that $ v_{n-1}(i) = e_k $ for all $ i $ where $ \{e_1,\dots,e_k\} $ is the standard basis of $ K^k $. (\ref{eq:recursionMatrix}) still holds for our new vectors $ v_j(i) $ and wherefore we have
+First we will prove that the highest $ k-1 $ rows are filled with zeroes and the row below that with ones, or equivalently that $ v_{n-1}(i) = e_k $ for all $ i $ where $ e_k $ is the last vector of the standard basis $ \{e_1,\dots,e_k\} $ of $ K^k $. \eqref{eq:recursionMatrix} still holds for our new vectors $ v_j(i) $ by their definition and therefore we have

-We know that $ A_n \dots A_1 = (-1)^{k-1} I_k $ and it follows that $ A_{i} \dots A_1 A_n \dots A_{i+1} = (-1)^{k-1} I_k $ as well.
-Combined with (\ref{eq:almostFullCircle}) this implies
+We know that $ A_1 \dots A_n = (-1)^{k-1} I_k $ and it follows that $ A_{i} \dots A_n A_1 \dots A_{i-1} = (-1)^{k-1} I_k $ as well.
+Combined with \eqref{eq:almostFullCircle} this implies